 - Working in or studying science, technology, engineering, medicine or maths in the Czech republic.
 This includes private and public sector employees.

-Follow the latest news on FameLab on Twitter or on Facebook.
+Follow the latest news on FameLab on Facebook.

 - Lecturers and researchers in science, engineering or mathematics subjects, medicine, including specialist science teachers with a science degree.